hosseinzahed/github-copilot-use-cases/README.md

 ### Custom Prompts
 💬 Create tailored prompts to guide Copilot's code generation and explanations for specific use cases.

+### Plan Mode
+📃 Creates a comprehensive project plan for the requested task, outlining EPICs and user stories needed to achieve the objective.

 ### Extensions
 🛠️ Use extensions by typing @
 ☁️ Azure, Docker, and many others!